-In April, parent meetings were held featuring a local kindergarten teacher.
-Information was shared on the calendar, registration, and preparing for the transition.
-Transition packets, which include the following are distributed prior to the closing of school:
+Transition packets, which include the following are normally distributed prior to the closing of school:

-- A Resource for Parents Starting Your Child in School and Your Child's Education You Can Make a Difference which included: Stickers; Calendar with activities to use to countdown to the big day; A Starting School Activities Book; Learn About You, Your Child and School; and Helping Your Preschooler Learn! - Your Child's Education You Can Make a Difference
+- A Resource for Parents Starting Your Child in School and Your Child's Education You Can Make a Difference, which included:

-CLASS/Coaches
+- Stickers

+- o Calendar with activities to use to countdown to the big day

+- A Starting School Activities Book

+- Learn About You, Your Child and School

+- o Helping Your Preschooler Learn!

+- o Your Child's Education You Can Make a Difference

+CLASS

-The program's CLASS Coordinator maintains current reliability in the Infant, Toddler and PreK CLASS tools.
-All Head Start classrooms were monitored at least once during the year using the CLASS Pre-K tool.
-CLASS observations were completed in 42 classrooms during the fall and 20 classrooms during the spring.
-Based on observation cumulative averages, each of the domain averages reflected improvements from the beginning of the year.
+The agency's CLASS Coordinator maintains current reliability in the Infant, Toddler and PreK CLASS tools.
+Because of the abbreviated school year, 34 Head Start classrooms were monitored during the year using the CLASS PreK tool.
 CLASS results were separated into three colors indicating the level of support needed.
 Red indicates the greatest level of support needed, while yellow indicates improvements are being made.
 Green indicates the staff are successfully carrying out the dimension indicators.
 Using the most recent National Averages available, scores were determined for each level of support.
-Overall CLASS averages at the end of the 18-19 school year showed 42% in Green, 38% in Yellow and 20% of dimension scores in Red.
-The strongest area with the most green scores was Negative Climate, followed closely by Productivity and Behavior Management.

-The most challenging dimension with the least number of green scores was Concept Development.
-The agency averages also showed that each of the domain averages were above the Lowest 10%, although Emotional Support and Classroom Organization averaged just below the National averages.
+Overall CLASS averages at the end of the 19-20 school year showed 47% in Green, 24% in Yellow and 25% of dimension scores in Red.
+The strongest area with the most green scores was Negative Climate, followed closely by Positive Climate and Behavior Management.
+The most challenging dimension with the least amount of green scores was Concept Development.
+The agency averages also showed Instructional Support above the National average, while Emotional Support and Classroom Organization averaged just below the National averages.